trychlos/pwix-ui-layout/README.md

 # pwix:ui-layout

-__THIS PACKAGE IS OBSOLETED AS OF 2024-06-07, IS SUPERSEDED BY `pwix:ui-layout` STARTING WITH THIS VERY SAME DATE.__

 ## Rationale

 A Meteor helper package to detect at runtime the nature of the user interface to be displayed: